Cultural Village

 Fáilte don Sráidbhaile Cultúrtha nua!

-You can immerse yourself in Irish culture as you wander down our Cultural Street.
-Watch blacksmiths, weavers, spinners and artists at work.
-Learn a few words as Gaeilge and stop by our genealogy tent to learn more about your Irish Ancestry.
-Retirning this year to the Cultural Street try your hand at axe throwing at the Hurling Hatchets booth.
-Top off your visit with a stop at Dillon’s Pub for a rest all while surrounded by the Irish music we love and stay for the open sessions both Friday and Saturday nights starting around 9.
-Also don’t miss the friendly Irish wolfhounds, the many free music, language and dance workshops and even a sheep herding demonstration located throughout the grounds on your visit.
+Fáilte don Sráidbhaile Cultúrtha!
+Welcome to the Cultural Street!
+Here you can immerse yourself in Irish culture as you watch blacksmiths, weavers, spinners and artists at work.
+Learn a few words as Gaeilge, even try your hand at axe throwing at the Hurling Hatchets booth.
+Top off your visit with a stop at Dillon’s Pub for a rest all while surrounded by the Irish music we love.

 Blacksmiths

-Joining us for the third year are Lucky Clover Forge and Double Anvil Forge showing off their impressive blacksmithing skills and even giving you the opportunity to get your hands dirty with some hands on training.
-The two forges will also be participating in a forging competition again this year so keep an eye out for the time as you won’t want to miss it!
+Joining the Iowa Irish Fest again are Lucky Clover Forge and Double Anvil Forge and friends showing off their impressive blacksmithing skills and even giving you the opportunity to get your hands dirty with some hands on training.
+There will also be a few Forged in Fire style forge offs again this year so keep an eye out for the times as you won’t want to miss it!

 Art Gallery